History of Albanian football: 1993 UEFA European Under-16 Championship qualifying

-The first notbale campaign for Albania came during the qualification for the 1993 UEFA European Under-16 Championship were they faced Portugal.
+The first notable campaign for Albania came during the qualification for the 1993 UEFA European Under-16 Championship were they faced Portugal.
 They lost their first match away 3-1 despite their loss, the Albanians fought back and won at home 1-0 missing out on qualification by one goal.
 It was Albania's first successful qualification, during their U16/17 era.